jlevy/og-equity-compensation/README.md

     [several technical meanings](https://www.investopedia.com/terms/e/equity.asp) in accounting
     and other financial contexts, but when we talk about equity compensation, it is meant more informally.

-- **Why give equity compensation?**
+### Why give equity compensation?

-  The purpose of equity compensation is twofold.
+The purpose of equity compensation is threefold:

 - To attract the best talent:
   When a company already has or can be predicted to have significant financial success, the most talented people are incentivized to work for the company by the prospect of their equity turning into large amounts of cash in the future.
 - To align individuals’ incentives with the interests of the company:
   Even companies that can afford to pay lots of cash may prefer to give employees equity, so that employees work to increase the *future* value of the company.
   At its best, this philosophy fosters an environment of teamwork and a “rising tides lift all boats” mentality.
   As we’ll talk more about during our chapter on [negotiations](#offers-and-negotiations), the amount of equity you’re offered usually reflects both your past or current contribution to the company and your commitment to the company in the future.
+- To reduce the company’s spending on cash compensation:
+  By giving equity, a company can often pay less cash to employees now, with the hope of rewarding them later, and put that money toward other investments or operating expenses.
+  This can be essential in the early stages of a company or at other times where there may not be enough revenue to pay large salaries.

 ### What is equity worth?